 - Reaches many prospects often missed via other forms of promotions

-- Perceived as very believable (since its from a public 3rd party)
+- Perceived as very believable (since it is a public 3rd party)

 How to Market your Company to the Press